Prediction and mitigation of mutation threats to COVID-19 vaccines and antibody therapies: Mutation impacts on SARS-CoV-2 antibodies

-Finally, we consider the BFE change predictions for antibody S309 and S protein complex, whose receptor binding motif (RBM) does not overlap with the RBM of ACE2.
-The BFE changes induced by 30 mutations are predicted.
-Among them, 11 changes are positive.
-Similar to the aforementioned antibodies, most of the mutations lead to small changes in their binding affinity magnitude but three mutations, T345S, V395I, and K444N, induce large negative changes.
-The binding of antibody S309 might be disrupted, considering that a majority of mutations induce negative BFE changes with large magnitude.
-While antibodies play a variety of functions in the human immune system such as neutralization of infection, phagocytosis, antibody-dependent cellular cytotoxicity, etc., their binding with antigens is crucial for these functions.
-Our analysis of BFE changes following mutations on S protein suggests that some antibodies will be less affected by mutations, which is important for developing vaccine and antibody therapies.
-The BFE change analysis of other antibodies is described in the Supporting material (S3).
+Finally, we consider the BFE change predictions for antibody S309 and S protein complex, whose receptor binding motif (RBM) does not overlap with the RBM of ACE2 (see Fig. \ref{fig:antibodies}(e)).
+The BFE changes induced by 80 mutations are predicted.
+Among them, 38 changes are positive.
+Similar to the aforementioned antibodies, most of the mutations lead to small changes in their binding affinity magnitude but three mutations, {E340A, N354D, and K356R, induce moderate} negative changes. {Interestingly, all the 80 RBD mutations do not have a major impact on S309.
+Although mutation R403K might disrupt S309, it does weaken many other antibody bindings with the S protein.} While antibodies play a variety of functions in the human immune system, such as neutralization of infection, phagocytosis, antibody-dependent cellular cytotoxicity, etc., their binding with antigens is crucial for these functions.
+Our analysis of BFE changes following mutations on the S protein suggests that some antibodies will be less affected by mutations, which is important for developing vaccine and antibody therapies.